Financial support for Adult Social Care providers

 Wandsworth Council is assisting providers by sourcing additional stocks of PPE, being made available free of charge to care providers, where an emergency supply is needed.

 Additional capacity for hospital discharge

 Working with providers, we have commissioned additional services to increase capacity and meet additional need and demand for hospital discharge.
-Additional care home beds have been purchased on a block basis to support provider cashflow and sustainability through guaranteed income.
 Where required, funding has been agreed for a guaranteed level of home care hours, to help boost service capacity.